project-alice-assistant/docs/docs/setup/alice-cli.md

 ### Install Alice
 This will install Alice with your guidance.
 You'll need to answer a few questions for the first settings and the CLI will deploy Alice on the connected device.

+### Install Alice Satellite
+This will install Alice Satellite with your guidance.
+You'll need to answer a few questions for the first settings and the CLI will deploy Alice on the connected device.

 ### Start Alice
 Once installed, Alice is automatically started with `systemctl`.
 If you need to start her, you can with this